-MAT course, 400-level PHYS course, 200-level

-Students must also complete the professional studies component of teacher licensure at the high school level listed on page 102 of the Catalog.
+A 300- or 400-level MAT course, a 200-level PHYS course, or a 200-level IT course.
+Students must also complete the professional studies component of teacher licensure at the high school level listed on page 99 of the Catalog.